Awarding and Grants for Undergraduates

 The type of award package you receive depends on the extent of your need, academic class and financial aid history.
 We award as much grant or gift assistance as possible, but are restricted by the limits (annual and cumulative) and available funding of these programs.
 The remainder of your need is met by a combination of loan(s) and/or work and the limits (annual and cumulative) dictated by each program.
 Unfortunately, we cannot guarantee all your financial need will be met.
 Your financial aid package generally stays the same year to year, but is subject to revisions based upon EFC changes.
 For example,

-- Presidential, Dean, Honor or Achievement Scholarships remain the same if you maintain the appropriate cumulative GPA and make satisfactory progress toward your degree.
-You must be a full time undergraduate student each term to receive one of these merit awards.
+- Academic, Achievement, Dean, Honor, Presidential, Excellence, Merit, or Success Scholarships remain the same if you maintain the appropriate cumulative GPA and make satisfactory progress toward your degree.
+You must be a full-time undergraduate student each semester to receive one of these academic merit awards.

 - Departmental scholarships (music, art, etc.) depend on your participation and departmental funding.

-- Need-based assistance (North Central Grant, Supplemental Grant, Pell Grant, ISAC Monetary Award) depends on your need, federal and state funding, and whether you’re making satisfactory progress toward your degree.
+- Need-based assistance (North Central Grant, Supplemental Grant, Pell Grant, ISAC Monetary Award) depends on your need, federal and state funding, and whether you are making satisfactory progress toward your degree.

 You can expect to receive a similar level of funds if: